jeremy-rafflin/radioemitter/README.md

 Create a device in the 'device' table with 'radioemitter' for service culumn value.
 For exemple  :

 | name 				| protocol 	| service 		| identifier 	| room 	| id 	| createdAt | updatedAt |
 | ---| ---| ---| ---| ---| ---| ---| ---|
 | Petite lumière salon 	| radio 	| radioemitter 	| 16129806 		| 2 	| 5 	|  			| 	 |

-Create the devicetype correspondance with 'binary' (for binary device, min is 0 and max is 1) for the 'type' and the code af your radio device for the 'identifier' .
+Create the devicetype correspondance with 'binary' (for binary device, min is 0 and max is 1) for the 'type' and the code af your radio device for the 'identifier'.

 For exemple :

 | type | tag | sensor | unit | min | max | display | device | id | createdAt | updatedAt | name | identifier |
 | ---| ---| ---| ---| ---| ---| ---| ---| ---| ---| ---| ---| ---|
 | binary | lumiere_salon | 0 | 0 | 1 | 1 | 5 | 4 | lumiere_salon | 16129806 |